dereksonderegger/444/docs/41_SpeedingUpR.md

 ##  f4.apply(data) 281.73 328.30 449.92 430.17 542.54 786.79   100
 ##  f5.dplyr(data)   1.97   2.56   3.06   2.82   3.08   9.05   100
 ```
 What just happened?
 The package `dplyr` is designed to work well for large data sets, and utilizes a modified structure, called a `tibble`, which provides massive benefits for large tables, but at the small scale, the overhead of converting the `data.frame` to a `tibble` overwhelms any speed up.
-But because the small sample case is already fast enough to not be noticable, we don't really care about the small `n` case.
+But because the small sample case is already fast enough to not be noticeable, we don't really care about the small `n` case.

 ## Parallel Processing
 Most modern computers have multiple computing cores, and can run muliple processes at the same time.
 Sometimes this means that you can run multiple programs and switch back and forth easily without lag, but we are now interested in using as many cores as possible to get our statistical calculations completed by using muliple processing cores at the same time.
-This is referred to as running the process "in parallel" and there are many tasks in modern statistical computing that are "embarrasingly easily parallelized".
+This is referred to as running the process "in parallel" and there are many tasks in modern statistical computing that are "embarrassingly easily parallelized".
 In particular bootstrapping and cross validation techniques are extremely easy to implement in a parallel fashion.

 However, running commands in parallel incurs some overhead cost in set up computation, as well as all the message passing from core to core.
 For example, to have 5 cores all perform an analysis on a set of data, all 5 cores must have access to the data, and not overwrite any of it.
 So parallelizing code only makes sense if the individual steps that we pass to each core is of sufficient size that the overhead incurred is substantially less than the time to run the job.